 - You will be asked to provide a medical insurance authorization.

 - Full immunization records required as well; please attach.

 MEDICATION at HVC

-Note: All medication (including vitamins) must be kept in the Health Lodge, as per Maine State law and Camping Ass'n standards
+All medication must be kept in the Health Lodge (including vitamins) as per Maine State law and Camp Association standards

-Inhalers & Epi-pens can be kept by campers.
+Inhalers & Epi-pens can be held on to by campers.
 In these instances, parents must sign a release.
 Please contact us with any questions.

 HOW WE DISPENSE MEDICATION

-All medication (even vitamins) is required to remain under the control of camp's health personnel.
+All medication (even vitamins) is required to remain under the control of camp health personnel.
 Camp's RN's dispense meds.
-If a child is on a trip out of camp and no nurse is present, instructions are provided to a staff-member who makes sure that medicine is administered.
+If a child is on an out-of-camp trip and no nurse is present, instructions are provided to a staff-member who makes sure that medicine is administered.

 Nurses are scheduled to dispense medication at mealtimes and bed time.
-Note that because many children are receiving medication, no one child is singled out and the process is discreet.
-If your camper needs to receive medication at times other than those noted here, we can arrange for this.
+Because many children receive medication, no one child is singled out; the process is discreet.
+If medically necessary, we arrange for your camper to receive medication at times other than those noted here.